ghanshyampratap/Design_and_Development_of_Obstruction_Detection_and_Removal_Bot/README.md

-# 🤖 Design and Development of Obstacle Detection and Pick-and-Place Bot
+# 🤖 Design and Development of Obstacle Detection and Removal Bot

 An intelligent autonomous robotic system designed to **detect obstacles**, and **pick and place** them if they are within suitable dimensions.
 This project combines robotic arms, sensors, and navigation to automate material handling in industries and complex environments.